eventmachine/eventmachine/docs/GettingStarted.md

  * Use {EventMachine.run} to start EventMachine event loop and then bind echo server with {EventMachine.start_server}.
  * To stop the event loop, use {EventMachine.stop_event_loop} (aliased as {EventMachine.stop})

-Lets move on to a slightly more sophisticated example that will introduce several more features and methods EventMachine has to offer.
+Let's move on to a slightly more sophisticated example that will introduce several more features and methods EventMachine has to offer.